How to Prevent Mold in the Shower: 11 Tips & Tricks

 The only way to prevent mold from building up in your shower is to minimize moisture and keep your shower as clean as possible.
 With these 11 tips and tricks, you can begin to prevent mold in your shower for a safer and cleaner home.

-How to Prevent Mold in the Shower — 11 Tips and Tricks
+The 11 Tips & Tricks on How to Prevent Mold in the Shower

 1. Always Turn on the Bathroom Fan